madrus/vitest-mcp-server/README.md

 #### Troubleshooting MCP Configuration

+**Common Issues and Solutions:**

-If the server fails to start or times out:
+1. **Server fails to start or times out:**

-1. **Check your project path**: Ensure the paths in `cwd` and `VITEST_PROJECT_DIR` are correct and absolute
+   - Check that your project path in `VITEST_PROJECT_DIR` is correct and absolute
-2. **Verify Vitest setup**: Make sure your project has Vitest installed and a valid config file
+   - Verify the path exists and contains `package.json`
-3. **Test manually**: Try running `npx vitest run` in your project directory
+   - Try running `npx vitest run` manually in your project directory

-4. **Check logs**: Look for error messages in your AI assistant's console/logs
+2. **"Cannot find vitest config" errors:**
+   - Ensure your project has a `vitest.config.ts/js` or `vite.config.ts/js` file
+   - Check that Vitest is installed in your project: `npm list vitest`
+   - Verify the config file is in the directory specified by `VITEST_PROJECT_DIR`

+3. **JSON parsing errors (fixed in v1.0.5):**
+   - Update to the latest version: `@madrus/vitest-mcp-server@latest`
+   - Clear any cached versions and restart your AI assistant

+4. **Tests don't run but server connects:**
+   - Test manually: `cd /your/project && npx vitest run`
+   - Check that your test files are properly configured in your Vitest config
+   - Ensure test files exist and are discoverable by Vitest

+5. **Coverage tool shows 0 tests (fixed in v1.0.5):**
+   - This was a known issue in v1.0.3-1.0.4, update to v1.0.5+
+   - The coverage tool now properly executes tests AND generates coverage

 ### Programmatic Usage